jsonstat/toolkit/docs/API.md

 } );
 ```

-Since version 0.10.3, it is possible to use an array of arrays instead of an object.
+It is also possible to use an array of arrays instead of an object.

 ```js
 JSONstat( "https://json-stat.org/samples/oecd.json".then( function(j) {